Almarch/tamaR/README.md

 ```r
 guizmo$shiny()
 ```

-The shiny app can be shut down with Ctrl+C.
+The shiny app may be shut down with Ctrl+C.

 The state can be saved and loaded using the corresponding methods: